janekx21/bachelor-thesis/chapters/ba.typ

 in full just to get some small benefit in syntax errors.

 Tests where wrote to see if the grammar and the resulting parser would produce the correct syntax tree for the given source code.
-This is done with tree sitters CLI.
-More about tree sitter query testing in @query-tests.
+This is done with tree-sitters CLI.
+More about tree-sitter query testing in @query-tests.

 The grammar had to be changed while developing and after writing large parts of the language server, containing many queries.
 This was of course time-consuming, as all queries in the language server had to be adapted for the new grammar.
-Unfortunately, there is no type checking or other tool support inside the original tree sitter.
+Unfortunately, there is no type checking or other tool support inside the original tree-sitter.
 Everything is based on magic strings.
-There is a tool called rust sitter@HydroprojectRustsitter2024 that does type checking and creates a generated rust data structure for a given grammar, but it has limitations like no incremental parsing support and was hence not suitable, because this feature was one of the reasons why tree sitter was chosen.
+There is a tool called rust sitter@HydroprojectRustsitter2024 that does type checking and creates a generated rust data structure for a given grammar, but it has limitations like no incremental parsing support and was hence not suitable, because this feature was one of the reasons why tree-sitter was chosen.

 === Using the generated parser

 There are a number of uses for the generated parser.
 The simplest is syntax highlighting.
-Because the language server was developed with helix, a tree sitter focused editor, in mind, the syntax highlighting uses tree sitter queries.
+Because the language server was developed with helix, a tree-sitter focused editor, in mind, the syntax highlighting uses tree-sitter queries.
 They use a modified version of the s-expression syntax and look something like this.